contextDAO/Documentation/development.md

 # Public Sale

-After the Public Sale, invested money will be used to pay some companies to do the initial development
+After the Public Sale, invested money will be used to pay some companies to do the initial development.

 We will publish all the agreements and invoices of all the companies involved.